-presented to us.
+Let us now look at two examples where these stabilizing schemes have been simultaneously applied.
+Figure 10a is a photo of a 12 year old boy with muscular dystrophy, sitting as he was presented to us.
 Figure 10b shows the sitting support system properly applied.
 The corset is entirely independent; it is not attached to the seat.
-Figures 10c and 10d compare his A-P spine x-rays without and with the orthotic system.
-The lateral tilt of his pelvis is reduced from 30 degrees to 14 degrees.
-The Cobb angle of his scoliosis was reduced from 65 degrees to 35 degrees.
+Figures 10c and 10d compare his A-P spine x-rays with and without the orthotic system.
+The lateral tilt of his pelvis is reduced from 30° to 14°.
+The Cobb angle of his scoliosis was reduced from 65° to 35°.
 Curve control of this magnitude is not unusual as long as the deformity is still flexible.
 Figure 11a is the x-ray of J.S., a 14 year old girl with cerebral palsy.
-She presented a right thoraco-lumbar scoliosis of 38 degrees and a rightward pelvic tilt of 8 degrees.
-Her shoulders were tilted 13 degrees to the left partly because she used her right arm for propping to avoid falling to the right.
+She presented a right thoraco-lumbar scoliosis of 38° and a rightward pelvic tilt of eight degrees.
+Her shoulders were tilted 13° to the left partly because she used her right arm for propping to avoid falling to the right.
 We provided her with a soft corset and the Gillette Sitting Support Orthosis.
 The Sitting Support Orthosis was to provide pelvic control and bilateral "propping" support.
 It had no head rest or anterior support.
-The x-ray taken just after fitting shows pelvic tilt reduced to 2 degrees (Figure 11b), the Cobb angle of the scoliosis reduced to
+The x-ray taken just after fitting shows pelvic tilt reduced to two degrees (Figure 11b), the Cobb angle of the scoliosis reduced to 22°, and shoulders leveled.
+Both hands were free to function, and she said she could breathe deeper.